-APHIS eFile is a web-based system that allows users to apply for and receive import permits for Fresh Fruits and Vegetables.
+APHIS eFile is a web-based system that allows users to apply for and receive all Soil and Organism, and Plant and Plant Product permits.

 APHIS implemented an enhancement that allows non-eAuthenticated applicants to electronically respond to PPQ’s requests to review and approve “draft permit conditions” and/or to complete the “applicant inspection questionnaire”.
 Learn More.

 One of the goals and objectives of the APHIS-PPQ- Permit Unit's Quality Management System is to increase our customer service awareness.
 To address this, we are initiating our Stakeholder/Customer Satisfaction Survey to hear from you.
 We need your valuable feedback to help us evaluate and improve our customer service.
 We would like to thank you in advance for completing the survey.